 Kurtosis is the measure of tailedness in a normal distribution curve.
 It can help us find the outliers in a dataset.
 Based on the shape of the peak and tail, it can be platykurtic, mesokurtic, or leptokurtic.

-4 Easy Steps to Create Graph of Skewness and Kurtosis in Excel
+How to Create Graph of Skewness and Kurtosis in Excel: 4 Easy Steps

 In this article, we will demonstrate four easy steps to create a graph of skewness and kurtosis in Excel.
 We will use the following dataset for this purpose.
 The dataset contains a Student Name column and a Test Score column.

 In the first step, we need to create a Summary Table that contains Mean, Standard Deviation, Skewness, and Kurtosis.